dhuseby/hlakit/atari-lynx-mos65sc02.md

         // the game
     }
 }

+interrupt irq()
+{
+}

+#ram.end
 ```

 The above example will compile the `main()` function to be located at 0x0200 in RAM and output a raw binary file that does not have the standard .lnx ROM file header.
 If the file was called game.hla, the output file would be called game.bin.
 We can then use `#incbin` to include the raw binary into the final ROM file.
+Building a full Atary Lynx ROM image using the two-stage loading scheme, a game executable and a game database is a bit tricky.
+Below is a full example.

 #### Example ROM:
 ```
 // configure the .lnx file header
 #lnx.version 1
-#lnx.name "My Game"
+#lnx.name "Demo Game"
-#lnx.manufacturer "Me, Myself, and I"
+#lnx.manufacturer "Demo Studio"
 #lnx.rotation "none"

 // specify that we have a 512KB cart